filecoin-project/venus/tools/fast/bin/localnet/README.md

 3. The stdout and stderr are written to disk under the repository directory
    - **stderr** `/tmp/localnet417209521/0/daemon.stderr`
    - **stdout** `/tmp/localnet417209521/0/daemon.stdout`
-4. The localnet tool will copy the `go-filecoin` binary specifed by `binpath` and place it in a `bin` directory under each nodes repository which is used to execute all commands.
+4. The localnet tool will copy the `venus` binary specifed by `binpath` and place it in a `bin` directory under each nodes repository which is used to execute all commands.
 To ensure binary compatibility, it's best to execute this same binary
-5. You can run commands against any of the nodes by using the `-repodir` flag with the go-filecoin binary
+5. You can run commands against any of the nodes by using the `-repodir` flag with the venus binary
    - `/tmp/localnet417209521/0/bin/go-filecoin -repodir=/tmp/localnet417209521/0 id`